Abdullah-Elafifi/YOLOv8-Based-Fracture-Detection-Model-for-Precision-Driven-Diagnosis-in-Orthopedic-Radiology/README.md

 Source on Kaggle:
 [Bone Fracture Detection: Computer Vision Project](https://www.kaggle.com/datasets/pkdarabi/bone-fracture-detection-computer-vision-project)

+NOTE: I have split the train images into two parts due to the storage limitations, please merge them before your processing

 ## Project Overview
 The project follows these steps:
 - Dataset preparation and preprocessing